 This is also how you keep your faith in the midst of a storm.

-Why does God allow the storms of life?
+Why does God allow hard times?

 We, as humans, are too quick to blame God for what goes on in this world.
 Maybe we need to ask a different question.
 Do we want to be puppets, controlled by every whim of a puppetmaster?